 Advantages of Advance Planning of Burial Arrangements

-You make your final choice responsibly – As you have been responsible in other aspects of your life, it makes sense to plan for your final affairs now, when you have the time to weigh your options.
+Make your final choice responsibly – As you have been responsible in other aspects of your life, it makes sense to plan for your final affairs now, when you have the time to weigh your options.

 - You can take the time to take your time – By planning now, your spouse or family member can be spared making a difficult decision at a very emotional and stressful time.
 Your choice to be buried at Saint Louis Cemetery will not be in doubt.